gbayer-1/AZMLND_Optimizing_a_Pipeline_in_Azure/README.md

 Both the Tuning of the Hyperparameters with Hyperdrive and the AutoML resulted in models with a similar accuracy with a difference of 0.00015.
 The VotingEnsemble had a slight advantage considering the accuracy, because it uses the predictions of multiple classifications models, including one LogisticRegression Model.

 ## Future work
+For future work the tuning of the LogisticRegression model can be improved.
 The best performing models in the hyperdrive run were all with high numbers of maximum iterations.
-For furture experiments the search space for the best hyperparameters can be expanded allowing higher numbers for the maximum iterations.
+For furture experiments the search space for the best hyperparameters can be expanded towards some higher numbers of iterations.